D. S. Tavern

 D. S. Tavern, also known as the 1740 House, is a historic tavern located at Ivy, Albemarle County, Virginia.
-The building dates to the late-18th to early-19th century.
+The building dates to the late 18th to early 19th century.
 It is a two-story, single pile, log and frame I-house, covered in beaded weatherboards.
 It sits on a brick and rubblestone foundation and has a gable roof pierced by two brick chimneys.
-It has an early-19th century, one-story kitchen connected by a hyphen.
+It has an early-19th-century, one-story kitchen connected by a hyphen.
 From 1785 to about 1850, the tavern served the westward movement of settlers along the turnpike running from Richmond to the Valley.
-The tavern was owned by Chief Justice John Marshall who maintained the property from 1810–1813.
+The tavern was owned by Chief Justice John Marshall, who maintained the property from 1810 to 1813.
 In the mid- to late 19th century, it was converted to a private residence.

 It was added to the National Register of Historic Places in 1983.